greymd/gctunnel/README.md

 => Your emails in "inbox" will be shown.
 ```

-Please make sure `credential.json` and `token.json` are need to plase on the current directory.
+Please make sure `credential.json` and `token.json` are need to be located on the current directory.

 ## Purpose of this tool
-To convert datetime in GMail message into Google Calender's event!
+Convert date/time in GMail message into Google Calender's event!

 ```bash
 $ gctunnel messages 'from:noreply@example.com subject:Appointment newer_than:1d' \